We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Another factor can be the lack of a Gemological Institute of America (GIA) report.

-After all, if there isn’t objective documentation to back up your claims, the jeweler themselves would have to verify the quality of the diamond, and that can be a time-consuming process requiring expertise.
 The mistake of overvaluing the diamond could cost the reseller thousands of dollars, so it can be hard to find someone willing to take that risk.

-Durability Issues
+Durability Challenges

 Diamonds are the hardest naturally-occurring substance on Earth, but that doesn’t mean they can’t be damaged.
 This is especially true if its structure has been altered from clarity enhancement.